-As projected, the SA housing market and particularly Adelaide, has improved noticeably, with good demand for houses that delivered capital growth of 3.7 per cent in the past quarter.
-Units experience softer demand, with unit prices delivering modest capital growth of 0.8 per cent during the quarter, with some areas experiencing a high supply of rental apartments.
+As projected, the SA housing market and particularly Adelaide, has improved noticeably, with good demand for houses that delivered capital growth of 3.5 per cent in the past quarter.
+Units experience softer demand, with unit prices delivering modest capital growth of 0.9 per cent during the quarter, with some areas experiencing a high supply of rental apartments.
 Overall, Adelaide recorded a 1.5 per cent lift in home values in March 2021, taking the annual growth rate to 8.6 per cent; well above the combined capitals’ average of 4.8 per cent growth.

 In the short-term house prices are projected to deliver solid capital growth, with 5-8 per cent price increases expected over the next 12 months.

 While price growth is also highly likely in 2022, it should be noted that unless there are structural changes in the SA economy, medium to long-term employment and population growth, and consequently capital growth, are likely to be modest.

 It should be noted that the strength of the market is projected to vary greatly across SA.
 For example, houses in areas close to the Adelaide CBD, such as Adelaide Central and Hills, are likely to perform better, in comparison to softer markets, such as the Barossa - Yorke - Mid North area, and particularly over the long term.